fastenhealth/policy/connect/privacy_policy.md

 When submitting access, deletion, or consent revocation requests, we may verify your identity using contact details, device verification, or other appropriate means to protect your data.

 ---

+## Applicability of HIPAA

+The Health Insurance Portability and Accountability Act and its implementing regulations (collectively, "HIPAA") are U.S. federal privacy laws that protect health information when held by certain HIPAA regulated entities.
+Fasten Health is an IAS Provider, and is not directly subject to HIPAA.
+However, we follow TEFCA's strict privacy and security requirements, which closely align with HIPAA's privacy and security protections.

+While we are not a covered entity under HIPAA, we may qualify as a business associate when providing services to some of our clients.
+When we are a business associate, we comply with the parts of HIPAA that apply to business associates.
+Regardless of the circumstances, we always adhere to the privacy and security requirements contained in TEFCA, which are fairly close to what HIPAA requires.

+---